OpenNebula/website/content/product/cloud_system_administration/authentication_configuration/ldap.md

 ## User Management

-By using the LDAP authentication module the administrator doesn’t need to create users with the `oneuser` command as this will be done automatically.
+Enabling LDAP users auto-creation in the OpenNebula as described above eliminates the need for the administrator to create users with the `oneuser` command manually.

 Users can store their credentials in a file referenced by environment variable `$ONE_AUTH` (usually `$HOME/.one/one_auth`) in this fashion: